KTH-Nek5000/9eqModel_KNFandLSTM/README.md

 *compare_short_term_predictions.py*: compares the performance of KNF, HDMD, and LSTM models in the short-term predictions by producing Figures 2 and 3 of the paper.

-*compare_long_term_statistics.py*: compares the performance of KNF, HDMD, and LSTM models in the reproduction of the long-term statistics by producing Figures 5 of the paper.
+*compare_long_term_statistics.py*: compares the performance of KNF, HDMD, and LSTM models in the reproduction of the long-term statistics by producing Figure 5 of the paper.

 *Moehlis_perturb_generator.py*: allows to generate time series that have a perturbation at time *t=500*.\\